The Financial Technology Law Review: Austria

 Cryptocurrencies without an issuer that are generated via a blockchain protocol using mining and distributed ledger technology – such as Bitcoin and Ether – are not considered currencies or financial instruments or tradeable securities in Austria.

-This means that trading in such cryptocurrencies is not a regulated activity, but depending on the business model, a trade licence may be required (see Section I above).
+This means that trading in such cryptocurrencies is not a regulated activity, but depending on the business model, a trade licence may be required (see Section II.i).
 Nevertheless, if the underlying asset of a derivative instrument consists of cryptocurrencies, this derivative instrument may qualify as a financial instrument under MiFID II.
 It may be assumed that the same should apply if the value of a token is linked to cryptocurrencies such as Bitcoin or Ether.
 However, it is not clear that stablecoins linking a token to a fiat currency are treated the same by the FMA.
 Rather, it appears that the FMA treats such stablecoins as e-money.

 Since implementation of the amendment to the EU Anti-Money Laundering Directive (5AMLD) in early January 2020, the applicable anti-money laundering (AML) rules extend to custodian wallet providers and platforms for exchanging cryptocurrencies.
 Such providers now need to file a registration with the FMA and must evidence a compliance programme ensuring full adherence to AML rules.

-ii Payment token
+ii Payment tokens

 Slightly different from cryptocurrencies like Bitcoin and Ether, tokens can also take the form of payment tokens that have a similar function to Bitcoin and Ether but are issued by an entity or person.

 Currently, some market participants are trying to establish stablecoins that are effectively mirroring a fiat currency such as the euro.
 Such coins could, for example, be used to pay for goods and services – if the service provider was willing to accept such coins and if some other person was willing to exchange such coins either against fiat currency or potentially also other types of cryptoassets.
 Depending on the exact features, such payment tokens could qualify as e-money and issuing such payment tokens may require a licence as an e-money institute.
-A licence under the Banking Act or the Payment Services Act may be also required, for example, for issuing payment instruments or for providing payment services.
+A licence under the Banking Act or the Payment Services Act may be also required; for example, for issuing payment instruments or for providing payment services.
 There are exemptions from licensing requirements available that would need to be scrutinised on a case-by-case basis.

 iii Fundraising via tokens